huggingface/optimum-benchmark/examples/fast-mteb/README.md

 A set of performance benchmarks using [`BAAI/bge-base-en-v1.5`](https://huggingface.co/BAAI/bge-base-en-v1.5), the number one embedding model on the [`Massive Text Embedding Benchmark (MTEB) Leaderboard`](https://huggingface.co/spaces/mteb/leaderboard).

+For these benchmarks in particular, we recommend using a docker image with TensorRT intalled, for example [`nvcr.io/nvidia/tensorrt:22.12-py3`](../../docker/gpu.dockerfile) or removing the `TensorrtExecutionProvider` experiments from `configs/`.

 Just run `script.sh` from this directory:

 ```bash